trinodb/trino/.github/DEVELOPMENT.md

 We recommend you use IntelliJ as your IDE.
 The code style template for the project can be found in the [codestyle](https://github.com/airlift/codestyle) repository along with our general programming and Java guidelines.

+To run checkstyle and other maven checks before opening a PR: `./mvnw validate`

 In addition to those you should also adhere to the following:

 ### Alphabetize